north cascades & Mount Baker-Snoqualmie national forest

 North Fork Sauk River

 The North Fork Sauk River Trail is located in the Glacier Peak Wilderness section of Mount Baker-Snoqualmie National Forest and it passes through true Cascadian old-growth wilderness for its first 2-3 miles.
-Given that the area receives substantial snowfall in the winter, it’s amazing that the trees here have time and ability to grow as big as they do.
+Given that the area receives substantial snowfall in the winter, it’s amazing that the trees here have the time and ability to grow as big as they do.
 Of the many hikes profiled in this guide, the North Fork Sauk is, in my opinion, the best mile-for-mile giant tree hike in the Washington Cascades.
-Those first few miles are packed with enormous western red cedars, Douglas Firs, and western hemlocks.
+Those first few miles are packed with enormous western red cedars, Douglas firs, and western hemlocks.
 These giants have been growing in this secluded valley for hundreds of years and their size is evidence of how hospitable the conditions are here.

 IMG_0729.jpeg